Get a Sparkling Home with Natural Cleaning Products

-Borax and lemons are known for their cleaning and whitening powers, but each works differently.
+Not only does cleaning with lemon lend a fresh scent, but it’s also hard-working, especially when combined with another green cleaning product, borax.
+Both are known for their cleaning and whitening powers, but each works differently.
 Because it is an alkali, borax is good for cutting grease, oil, and dirt.
 Lemons are slightly acidic, so they work well at eliminating soap scum and hard-water deposits.
-To get the benefits of both, dip a lemon half in borax and use it as a scrubber for the bathroom, kitchen counters, cupboards, and appliances -- any surface that is likely to have both alkali and acidic dirt.
+To get the benefits of both, dip a lemon half in borax and use it as a scrubber for the bathroom, kitchen counters, cupboards, and appliances—any surface that is likely to have both alkali and acidic dirt.

 To remove rust or food stains on countertops, rub a cut lemon over the spot or squeeze fresh lemon juice onto the area and let it sit for up to 30 minutes.

-Make your own streak-free glass cleaner by mixing a solution of 2 cups water, 2 cups rubbing alcohol, and 1/2 cup ammonia.
-Put the mixture in a spray bottle (32 ounces or larger) and use a clean, absorbent lint-free rag (soft cotton is ideal) to wipe the glass.
+This homemade solution is one of the best natural cleaning products for glass.
+For streak-free glass, mix a solution of 2 cups water, 2 cups rubbing alcohol, and 1/2 cup ammonia.
+Put the cleaning product mixture in a spray bottle (32 ounces or larger) and use a clean, absorbent lint-free rag (soft cotton is ideal) to wipe the glass.
 The ammonia does most of the cleaning and the alcohol speeds up the drying time to help eliminate streaks.

-This works best on proteins, grease, and animal messes.
-Because it's slightly abrasive, it can be used for scouring -- and, of course, it's a natural deodorizer.
+Natural cleaning products with baking soda work best on proteins, grease, and animal messes.
+Because baking soda is slightly abrasive, it can be used for scouring—and, of course, it's a natural deodorizer.
 Sprinkle baking soda directly onto the soiled area and scrub with a damp cloth.
-For added cleaning power, mix it with water to form a paste the consistency of peanut butter, then scrub.
+Use the effervescent combination of baking soda and vinegar to go to work on stains and spills on fabric.
+(Always test in an inconspicuous spot first.)
+For added eco-friendly cleaning power, mix baking soda with water to form a paste the consistency of peanut butter, then scrub.

-This mild acid works on alkaline substances, dissolving scale, inhibiting mold, and cutting soap scum.
-It's terrific for stains such as coffee, rust, and tea.
-Dilute distilled white vinegar in water to cut through tacky dirt, soap scum, mineral deposits, or wax buildup.
+Distilled white vinegar is a mild acid that works on alkaline substances, dissolving scale, inhibiting mold, and cutting soap scum.
+It's also terrific for stains such as coffee, rust, and tea.
+Dilute distilled white vinegar in water for a natural cleaning product that cuts through dirt, soap scum, mineral deposits, and wax buildup.
 (Add a drop of essential oil to diffuse the vinegar odor.)
-For heavy buildup, soak a rag in vinegar, lay it over the area, leave it for an hour, and then scrub.
+For heavy buildup, soak a rag in distilled white vinegar, lay it over the area, leave it for an hour, and then scrub.